fedora-asahi-remix-atomic-desktops/images/README.md

-# Unofficial and experimental Fedora Asahi Atomic Remix Bootable Container images
+# Unofficial and experimental Fedora Asahi Remix Atomic Desktops Bootable Container images

 **Those are unofficial, experimental Bootable Container images of Silverblue and Kinoite using the packages from the Fedora Asahi Remix project.**